kuwisdelu/MSIResearch/README.md

 This repository tracks experimental metadata for lab-curated MSI datasets stored on the MSI group's Magi servers.

-The metadata is saved in `manifest.json` in JavaScript Object Notation (JSON) format.
+The metadata is saved in `manifest.toml` in TOML format.
 Each record in the manifest describes an MSI dataset.
-The records can be updated by any lab member by editing `manifest.json` and commiting the changes to this Github repository.
+The records can be updated by any lab member by editing `manifest.toml` and commiting the changes to this Github repository.

-Before committing changes to this repository, please make sure the manifest can be parsed without errors using either `json.load` (in Python) or `jsonlite::fromJSON` (in R).

 Please consider using an existing field before adding new fields.
 Some fields including `contact`, `keywords`, and `notes` allow multiple entries and can be extended as necessary.